Lattice models with subsystem/weak non-invertible symmetry-protected topological order: Conclusion and outlook

 In Section \ref{Section_of_weak_SPT}, we turned to weak non-invertible SPT phases and constructed explicit lattice models on $\cub{2,0,1}$, namely the $\alpha'$-model (\ref{weakdefofalphaprime}) and the $\gamma$-model (\ref{weakdefofgamma}).
 Their phases are distinguished by a combination of non-invertible symmetry and lattice translational symmetry.

 There are several future directions to study. \begin{itemize} \item It is worth pursuing the complete classification and construction of our subsystem non-invertible SPT phases.
 Gapped phases with non-invertible symmetry have recently been classified using the methods of symmetry topological field theory (SymTFT)\cite{Bhardwaj:2023fca,Bhardwaj:2023idu,Bhardwaj:2024qiv,Bhardwaj:2025piv}.
 SymTFT for subsystem symmetry proposed in \cite{Cao:2023rrb} would help.
 In our case, the strategy of \cite{Cao:2025qhg} would be a powerful method, since our system can be mapped to \Deightlike symmetric system as discussed in Section \ref{subsection_of_Deight}. \item Similarly, general classification and construction of weak non-invertible SPTs are interesting.
-SymTFT approach incorporating translational symmetry is discussed in \cite{Pace:2024acq}. \item Another direction is to analyze the LSM anomaly discussed in Section \ref{section_of_LSM_anomaly} with concrete examples.
+SymTFT-like approach incorporating translational symmetry is discussed in \cite{Pace:2024acq,Pace:2025hpb}. \item Another direction is to analyze the LSM anomaly discussed in Section \ref{section_of_LSM_anomaly} with concrete examples.
 For example, we can consider the Hamiltonian

-This model is equivalent to the XX model, which is effectively described by the compact boson CFT with a certain radius.
-However, the realization of our symmetry (\ref{Gtot}) becomes unconventional if we map the Hamiltonian to the conventional XX model.
+This model is equivalent to the XXZ spin chain, which is effectively described by the compact boson conformal field theory (CFT).
+However, if we map the Hamiltonian to the conventional representation of the XXZ model, the realization of the symmetry (\ref{Gtot}) becomes unconventional.
 The symmetry realized in the effective theory is expected to be the one denoted by $\mathbf{Vec}_{D_8}^{\gamma}$ in \cite{Diatlyk:2023fwf}, since the latter appears generally in compact boson CFTs and is self-dual under gauging $\mathbb{Z}_2^{\mathrm{diag}}$.\footnote{The author thanks Takamasa Ando for pointing this out.} \end{itemize}

+\paragraph{Note added} After the submission of the previous version of this draft to arXiv, a related work with some overlaps appeared \cite{ParayilMana:2025nxw}.
+The author would like to clarify that the two works have been carried out independently.